 2 pounds octopus (cleaned by your fishmonger), fresh or frozen

 1 cup olive oil

 1 teaspoon Aleppo pepper or freshly ground black pepper

 If using fresh octopus, wash it well and place in a large nonreactive pot.
 (The octopus releases water as it cooks, so there is no need to add any.)
 Cook over medium heat for 10-20 minutes, or until the octopus changes color and curls up.
 If using frozen octopus, place it in the pot directly from the freezer and cook over low heat, turning frequently, until it curls up.
 Increase the heat to high and cook to evaporate most of the liquid.

 Marinate the octopus: Combine all the marinade ingredients in a large bowl or baking dish.
 Cut and separate the eight legs of the blanched octopus, place in the marinade and turn to coat.
 Cover and refrigerate overnight and up to 3 days.

 If you like, cook the marinade over medium–high heat, until reduced to 1 cup.

-Cut into bite-sized pieces, drizzle with the reduced marinade, if you like, and serve with lemon wedges.
+Cut into bite-sized pieces, if you like, drizzle with the reduced marinade, if using, and serve with lemon wedges.